carstenjacobsen/soroban-examples/atomic_multiswap/README.md

 # Atomic Multiswap
-This example contract swaps two tokens between two authorized parties atomically while following the limits they set.
-This is example demonstrates advanced usage of Soroban auth framework and assumes the reader is familiar with the auth example and with Soroban token usage.
+This atomic swap batching example swaps a pair of tokens between the two groups of users that authorized the swap operation from the [Atomic](../atomic-swap) Swap example.
+This contract basically batches the multiple swaps while following some simple rules to match the swap participants.

 ## Test
 For a quick test of the smart contract, run a test using the provided test file, `atomic_multiswap/src/test.rs`.
 The test will just return a pass/fail result, but it’s a convenient way to check if the code works, without deploying and invoking the contract manually.
 The test file also demonstates how to invoke the smart contract.